lelou6666/nimbus-docs/epu/ooi.rst

 Launch Plan Conventions
 =======================

-For launch plan authors: conventions
+This section describes conventions for launch plan authors.

 There are three layers of value substitutions to understand.